History of United States Naval Operations in World War II: Contents

 An abridgement of the fifteen-volume work was written by Morison and published in 1963:

 Documentary

 This History of U.S. Naval Operations also played an indirect role in the history of television.
-One of Morison's research assistants in the project, Henry Salomon, knew NBC's Robert Sarnoff and, in 1949, first proposed an ambitious documentary TV series on U.S. Navy and Marine Corps warfare in World War II.
-In 1951 the National Broadcasting Company hired Salomon to produce what would become the 1952–1953 TV series, Victory at Sea.
-The success of this TV series played a major role in establishing the historic documentary—using combat footage—as a viable television genre.
+One of Morison's research assistants in the project, Henry Salomon, knew the National Broadcasting Corporation's Robert Sarnoff and, in 1949, first proposed an ambitious documentary television series on U.S. Navy and Marine Corps warfare in World War II.
+In 1951 the National Broadcasting Company hired Salomon to produce what would become the 1952–1953 television series, Victory at Sea.
+The success of this television series played a major role in establishing the historical documentary, using combat footage, as a viable television genre.